Its-its/MapWriter-Factions/README.md

 mapwriter
 =========

-MapWriter: A minimap mod for Minecraft
+MapWriter: A minimap mod for Minecraft adjusted for Factions

 Instructions for development: